atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-region.md

 ### Coordinate region

-Allows you to define the coordinates of a region on the same basis as the "Initial viewing space" tab.
+It allows you to define the coordinates of a region on the same basis as the "Initial viewing space" tab.

 ![coordinate mode](../../screenshots/editor/coordinates/screen-region/coord-coordinate-mode.jpg)
 ![coordinateZOne](../../screenshots/editor/coordinates/screen-region/zone1.png)